Italy begins to grapple with how to ease virus restrictions - KVIA

 A technical committee advising the government is working to expand testing for COVID-19, the disease caused by the virus. to get a better picture of how widespread it is in Italy before measures can be eased.
 Preparations are also underway to launch a mobile app that will allow people to know if they have been near anyone who is positive, something that is expected to take at least a month.

-‘’With this you can allow people to have more freedom of movement,’’ said Walter Ricciardi, a public health expert and member of the World Health Organization board advising the Italian government.
+“With this you can allow people to have more freedom of movement,” said Walter Ricciardi, a public health expert and member of the World Health Organization board who is advising the Italian government.

 Using the app would be voluntary for anyone wanting to know whether they have come into contact with an infected person that they would have no other way of identifying.
 Any contacts would be tested, and if positive treated, according to the WHO initiative: trace, test and treat.